xandersoriano/web-creators-day2/warmupActivity/README.md

 8. Create a class name `companyName` that will configure the color of our company name in our paragraph.
 Remember to put it at the bottom of your CSS file.
 ![Company Name CSS](images/companyNameCSS.png)

-9. Now modify our paragraph so that our company name is now associated with it's class.
+9. Now modify our paragraph in your HTML file so that our company name is now associated with it's class.
 ![Company Name HTML](images/companyNameHTML.png)

 ### One Last Tweak